Mohamedgamal235/Mohamedgamal235/README.md

 <h3 align="left">📊 About me:</h3>
 <hr>
 <p>
-Senior Computer Science student at FCAI, Cairo University, with a strong foundation in problem-solving and algorithms <strong>(19th place in ECPC among my college teams)</strong>.
+<strong>Senior Computer Science student at FCAI, Cairo University</strong>, with a strong foundation in problem-solving and algorithms <strong>(19th place in ECPC among my college teams)</strong>.
 Experienced in academic projects and assignments, with a focus on software development.
 I am a <strong>Backend Engineer</strong> specializing in building scalable and maintainable applications using <strong>.NET Core</strong>.
 Passionate about clean code, system design, and performance optimization.
 Continuously learning and exploring new technologies to solve real-world challenges.
 Seeking opportunities to contribute to innovative projects in collaborative environments.
 </p>
 <br>